tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/thrust_models.rst

 **Custom thrust magnitude**

 Thrust magnitude settings can also be created trough a custom function that returns the magnitude in Newton as a function of time.
 More details, and an example on how to use these thrust magnitude settings, are given on the API docs page :func:`~tudatpy.numerical_simulation.propagation_setup.thrust.custom_thrust_magnitude`.
-Even though the interface for the thrust magnitude permits only a function as input, the user may let the thrust mangitude depend on any and all other properties of the environment.
+Even though the interface for the thrust magnitude permits only a function as input, the user may let the thrust magnitude depend on any and all other properties of the environment.
 See :ref:`custom_models` for more information of how to define custom models in Tudat, and how to achieve such dependencies.
 If a custom thrust *magnitude*, but a constant *specific impulse* are to be used, the function :func:`~tudatpy.numerical_simulation.propagation_setup.thrust.custom_thrust_magnitude_fixed_isp` can be used (using this last interface allows derivatives of thrust properties w.r.t. the constant specific impulse :math:`I_{sp}` to be calculated when propagating the associated variational equations).

 **Custom thrust acceleration magnitude**